Dreams of the Deep

 Lev left operations and went to the junction.

 The midday food distribution was running, organized by a rotation Koss had set up the day before.
-The ration packs from the Paran supplemented by whatever the station had, and someone had heated a batch of grain mash with reconstituted vegetable in an actual pot, and the pot was on a warmer and people were eating from it.
+The ration packs from the Paran supplemented by whatever the station had, and someone had heated a batch of grain mash with reconstituted vegetable in a sealed warmer, and people were squeezing portions into pouches and eating.
 The food was not good.
-It was hot and it was made on purpose by a person who cared whether people ate, and after four days of compressed ration packs the difference between food that was made and food that was manufactured was large enough to matter.
+It was hot and it was made on purpose by a person who cared whether people ate, and after a day and a half of compressed ration packs the difference between food that was made and food that was manufactured was large enough to matter.
 Lev ate a portion.
-It tasted like someone’s kitchen, which it was, even if the kitchen was a junction corridor and the stove was a repurposed equipment warmer.
+It tasted like someone’s kitchen, which it was, even if the kitchen was a junction corridor and the stove was a repurposed equipment heater.

 Children were in the corridor.
 Three of them, doing something with a length of cable that was either a game or inventory or both.
 The girl who’d been organizing medical supplies was there, the cable wrapped around her arm in a way that suggested measurement.
-Or play.
-The line between the two, on a station where children worked, was not always visible.
+The boy next to her was arguing that the cable was long enough.
+Long enough for what, Lev couldn’t tell.
+The third child, smaller, was tethered to a bracket chewing on a ration pack and watching the argument with the expression of someone couldn’t get a word in.
+The girl unwound the cable, measured it again, and told the boy he was wrong.
+He said she was holding it crooked.
+She said holding it crooked was the point because the conduit wasn’t straight.
+The boy thought about this.
+The small one ate.

 He thought about Nika.
-The thought arrived because three children in a corridor was the kind of thing that made it arrive, and then it was there and it didn’t go anywhere because there was nowhere for it to go.
+The thought arrived the way it was going to arrive for a while, carried in by children in a corridor, and it didn’t go anywhere because there was nowhere for it to go.

 He was finishing the food when Fen Vasik came through the junction.

 Dark hair, belt build.
-He was carrying a section of conduit over one shoulder, moving through the junction with the purpose of a man on a task.
-He looked different from two nights ago.
-Two nights ago he’d been sitting on a bunk with his hands between his knees.
-Now he was carrying conduit.
+He was guiding a section of conduit through the junction, one hand on the rail and one on the pipe, moving with purpose.
+He looked different from last night.
+Last night he’d been strapped into a bunk with his hands between his knees.
+Now he was moving conduit.
 The distance between those two images was whatever had happened inside Fen Vasik in the intervening hours, and Lev didn’t know what that was and it wasn’t his to know.

 Fen saw him.
 Slowed.
-Set the conduit against the wall.
+Clipped the conduit to the wall.

 “Harlan.”